 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 Outbreaks of food-borne diseases (including hepatitis and brucellosis) occur from time to time.
-We encourage you to consider having vaccinations before travelling.
 We recommend you avoid raw and undercooked food, and avoid unpasteurised dairy products.

 Where to get help